K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

 as desired.
 Equation $(i)$ comes from the fact that $\EX{\mW_{ii} \mU_{ii}} =\EX{\mW_{jj} \mU_{jj}} = 1$ and that those terms are independent for $i \neq j$, leaving only the diagonal squared terms after simplification.
 Equation $(ii)$ uses the fact that $\mU_{ii} \in \{0, 1\}$, so $\EX{\mU_{ii}^2} = 0^2 \mathbb{P} (\mU_{ii} = 0) + 1^2 \mathbb{P} (\mU_{ii} = 1) = \EX{\mU_{ii}} = \mW_{ii}^{-1} = \EX{\mW_{ii}^{-1}}$.
 Equation $(iii)$ uses the chain rule, equation $(iv)$ uses our assumption on the Lipschitz condition on the loss, equation $(v)$ comes from our assumption on the maximum value of $\mW$, equation $(vi)$ comes from Parseval's Theorem, and equation $(vii)$ comes from our assumption of the Lipschitz condition of the neural network. \end{proof}

-\begin{corollary} By using a loss function with a bounded gradient, there will be smaller variance in gradients especially during early stages of training when the residuals are high.
-This choice allows for better convergence to the optimal fully-supervised network weights and thus better network generalization to high-resolution inputs.
-Under this regime, $\ell_1$ loss ($D = |\ell_1(x)| = 1$) is expected to perform better than $\ell_2$ loss ($D = |\ell_2(x)| = |x|$). \end{corollary}
+\begin{corollary} By using a loss function with a bounded gradient, there will be smaller variance in the gradients.
+Under this regime, an $\ell_1$ \emph{k}-space loss ($D = |\nabla_x \ell_1(x)| = 1$) is expected to perform better than an $\ell_2$ \emph{k}-space loss ($D = |\nabla_x \ell_2(x)| = |x|$). \end{corollary}